explorer436/explorer-git-repo/HelpfulTools.md

 ---

-<a id="org977074d"></a>
+<a id="org6a84e35"></a>

 # How to use multiple workspaces

 This is useful in both Windows and Linux.
 This makes the workflow so much easier than switching between windows in a single workspace.
-Keyboard shortcuts are available.
+Using keyboard shortcuts make this even better.

 Hold down Ctrl + Alt and tap an arrow key to quickly move up, down, left, or right between workspaces,